 The last, and most important, aspect of a prayer is its effect.
 This describes what the prayer actually does; whether it causes damage to an enemy, creates divine armor to protect a comrade, or a myriad of other effects.
 If a prayer has a duration, casting time requirement, or radius of effect, this is also listed with the effect.

 The player’s character card should have one box titled “Period 1 Spells/Prayers” and one box titled “Period 2 Spells/Prayers.”
-When a cleric assigns his/her prayers he/she must write the name of the prayer and its Piety rank in the appropriate box on his/her character card.
+When a cleric assigns their prayers they must write the name of the prayer and its Piety rank in the appropriate box on their character card.
 A cleric may only assign one prayer per slot.
 A cleric cannot assign higher Piety prayers to lower Piety prayer slots or lower Piety prayers to higher Piety prayer slots.

-When completed the player must present his/her prayer book (or whatever prayer source the cleric used), and his/her character card to a staff member.
-The staff member will then check to make sure that the player has a physical copy of each prayer and assigned the prayers correctly.
+When completed the player must present their prayer book (or whatever prayer source the cleric used), and their character card to a Staff Member or Rules Marshall.
+The Staff Member or Rules Marshall will then check to make sure that the player has a physical copy of each prayer and assigned the prayers correctly.
 If the cleric meets all of the requirements the staff member will initial the box.
 Once the box has been initialed by a staff member, it is locked and cannot be changed for the duration of the period, save for Meditation.

 Invocation of Prayers

 As mentioned above, before invoking a prayer it is first necessary to have the prayers assigned to prayer slots and initialed by a staff member.
 In order to invoke a prayer the cleric simply states the name of the prayer as loudly and clearly as possible, throws a spell packet or touches a target, and gives a brief synopsis of the prayer’s effect.
 Some prayers require a concentration time to invoke.
 During the casting time, the cleric may not run, use a weapon, attack, or defend.
-If the cleric is wounded or otherwise disrupted he/she must begin the casting anew.
-At the end of any combat situation a cleric must total the amount of Faith he/she used and subtract it from his/her character card.
-If prayers are cast out of combat the cleric must immediately spend the Faith on his/her character card.
-If a cleric invokes a prayer that he/she does not have assigned to a prayer slot or overspends their Faith points the cleric immediately falls into the third stage of the Death Count.
+If the cleric is wounded or otherwise disrupted they must begin the casting anew.
+At the end of any combat situation a cleric must total the amount of Faith they used and subtract it from their character card.
+If prayers are cast out of combat the cleric must immediately spend the Faith on their character card.
+If a cleric invokes a prayer that they do not have assigned to a prayer slot or overspends their Faith points the cleric immediately falls into the third stage of the Death Count.
 This means the cleric’s patron deity has been angered by the overuse of the deity’s divine gifts.
-The deity smites the cleric for his/her irreverence.
+The deity smites the cleric for their irreverence.

-Prayers are expended even if the cleric misses his/her target.
+Prayers are expended even if the cleric misses their target.
 Prayers also require the cleric to say the prayer name.
-This is a representation of the words the cleric must speak to call upon his/her patron deity for assistance.
-If a cleric is unable to speak for any reason, he/she is not able to invoke any prayers.
+This is a representation of the words the cleric must speak to call upon their patron deity for assistance.
+If a cleric is unable to speak for any reason, they are unable to invoke any prayers.

 The effects of many prayers are instantaneous but some have a duration for which the prayer persists.
 All prayer effects stack except for certain types of prayers called “enhancement” prayers (these are often called “buff” prayers out-of-game).
 Enhancement prayers are prayers that do any of the following: